russellgordon/ics3u-s2-2023-24/src/site/notes/Concepts/Data Types.md

 Low voltage, or *off*, corresponds to a 0.

-Computers work on the [[Concepts/Abstraction and Binary Numbers\|abstraction of binary numbers]] to represent numeric values.
+Computers use the [[Concepts/Abstraction and Binary Numbers\|abstraction of binary numbers]] to represent numeric values.

 How these 1's and 0's are stored at a physical level varies depending on the storage medium.